Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 ## Setting up Alfresco Content Services

-Once the platform for Kubernetes is set up on AWS, you can setup the Alfresco Content Services.
+Once the platform for Kubernetes is set up on AWS, you can set up the Alfresco Content Services.

 * Create a namespace to host Alfresco Content Services inside the cluster.
 A Kubernetes cluster can have many namespaces to separate and isolate multiple application environments (such as development, staging, and production):
 ```bash